Britney Spears conservatorship case: California

 On February 19, 2021, California State Senator Ben Allen introduced Senate Bill 724, which would give conservatees the right to obtain counsel as they choose, regardless of mental capacity.
 SB-724 received publicity largely in part because of the connection to Spears's failed attempts at retaining counsel in Adam Streisand in 2008.

 On September 30, California Governor Gavin Newsom signed the #FreeBritney Bill into law after "unanimous" support.
 The bill, drafted by Assemblyman Evan Low, implements procedures that check for financial conflict of interest, termination reform, and financial penalties for abusive conservators.
-The bill's provisions are expected to go into effect in 2023 or 2024.
+The bill's provisions went into effect in 2023.

 On January 20, 2022, advocacy groups announced support for legislation drafted by Assemblyman Brian Maienschein.
 The bill would require judges to consider less restrictive alternatives for individuals before conservatorship, and implement further reform of termination procedures.